abishekvengeri/splunk-soc-labs/day3/README.markdown

 # Day 3: Splunk SOC Lab - Automated Threat Detection with Alerts

 ## Overview
-On Day 3 of my Splunk journey for the Certified SOC Analyst (CSA) exam, I updated the Splunk Universal Forwarder to a new IP and troubleshooted alerts for excessive 404 errors and admin path requests.
+On Day 3 of my Splunk journey, I updated the Splunk Universal Forwarder to a new IP and troubleshooted alerts for excessive 404 errors and admin path requests.

 ## Objective
 Fix Forwarder IP, configure alerts, and resolve triggering issues.